icebob/moleculer-java-site/src/serializers.md

 ## About data serialization

 [Transporter](transporters.html#types-of-transporters)
-needs a Serializer Module which serializes & deserializes the transferable data.
+needs a `Serializer` Module which serializes & deserializes the transferable data.
-The default Serializer is the `JsonSerializer` but there are several built-in Serializers can convert messages into MessagePack, BSON, CBOR, SMILE, Amazon ION or other binary formats.
+The default `Serializer` is the `JsonSerializer` but there are several built-in `Serializers` can convert messages into MessagePack, BSON, CBOR, SMILE, Amazon ION or other binary formats.

 ## JSON Serializer

 ![](https://img.shields.io/badge/Node.js-Compatible-brightgreen.svg)
-This is the built-in default Serializer.
+This is the built-in default `Serializer`.
 It serializes the packets to JSON string and deserializes the received JSON bytes to `Tree` objects.
-The performance of JSON Serializers in Java and JavaScript is very good, JSON serialization is usually faster than most binary Serializers.
+The performance of JSON `Serializers` in Java and JavaScript is very good, JSON serialization is usually faster than most binary `Serializers`.
-This Serializer is compatible with the JavaScript/Go version of Moleculer.
+This `Serializer` is compatible with the JavaScript/Go version of Moleculer.

 ```java
 NatsTransporter transporter = new NatsTransporter("nats://nats.server:4222");